MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 We recommend you review the [Performance efficiency principles](/azure/well-architected/scalability/principles).

 When discussing performance with Azure Stack HCI, it's important to distinguish between _cluster performance_ and _workload performance_.
 Cluster design and performance capabilities are the responsibility of the cluster administrators and the hardware OEM partner, while workload performance is the responsibility of the workload admins and application developers.
-Azure Stack HCI has considerations and recommendations for both of these roles.
+Azure Stack HCI has considerations and recommendations for both roles.

 The **design checklist** and list of **recommendations** below indicate if each consideration is relevant for cluster architecture, workload architecture, or both.